 Material Recycled HDPE

-Application Green parking lots, access roads, grass paths
+Application Green parking areas, accesses, walkways over grass

-Correct installation determines whether your green parking lot lasts a decade or sinks after a few months.
-The critical factor is a properly sized and compacted support base.
+Correct installation determines whether your green parking area lasts a decade or sinks after a few months.
+The critical element is a well-sized and compacted support base.

 1